colinmollenhour/Cm_Cache_Backend_Redis/README.md

 ## FEATURES

  - Uses the [phpredis PECL extension](https://github.com/nicolasff/phpredis) for best performance (requires **master** branch or tagged version newer than Aug 19 2011).
- - Falls-back to standalone PHP if phpredis isn't available using the [Credis](https://github.com/colinmollenhour/credis) library.
+ - Standalone mode is not 100% reliable currently. --Falls-back to standalone PHP if phpredis isn't available using the [Credis](https://github.com/colinmollenhour/credis) library.--
  - Tagging is fully supported, implemented using the Redis “set” datatype for efficient tag management.
  - Key expiry is handled automatically by Redis, and the cache is safe to use with maxmemory option.
  - Automatic cleaning is optional and not really necessary, but recommended in some cases (frequently changing tags and keys, infrequent tag cleaning).